 Cloud eliminates the need for heavy infrastructure investments and offers flexible operating models.
 This translates into shorter development cycles for new offerings, thereby enhancing business agility and market responsiveness.
 By allowing on-demand infrastructure provisioning on a pay-per-use model, cloud solutions variable capital expenditure into operating expenses.
-Improved server utilization rates, software change management optimization, and automation and reuse enabled by standardized infrastructure help control costs and shorten the time to market.
+Improved server utilisation rates, software change management optimisation, and automation and reuse enabled by standardised infrastructure help control costs and shorten the time to market.
 The other benefits of cloud adoption include flexibility, scalability to meet future needs and on-demand capacity, and the ability to better manage IT infrastructure.

 Challenges to Cloud Adoption

 While a shift to cloud computing offers compelling advantages, it also throws up some challenges:

 Security and regulatory compliance: Security and regulations are major barriers to cloud adoption.
 Depending on the degree of security required, one can choose from three cloud models – public, private, and hybrid.